Please note: Dr. Paul does not serve as a research mentor in the program.

-She directs the program’s new training clinic, The Partnership for Research, Assessment, Counseling, Therapy and Innovative Clinical Education, or, The PRACTICE: A UNLV Community Mental Health Clinic.
-The PRACTICE is a sliding scale clinic where graduate students provide therapy and psychological assessment services to the community.
-This training clinic offers graduate students the opportunity to learn clinical functions under intense faculty supervision utilizing state of the art video and video-analysis technology.
+She also directs the program’s innovative, interdisciplinary training clinic, The Partnership for Research, Assessment, Counseling, Therapy and Innovative Clinical Education, or, The PRACTICE: A UNLV Community Mental Health Clinic.
+The PRACTICE is a sliding scale clinic where graduate students from multiple disciplines provide a variety of mental and behavioral health services to a diverse community.
+This training clinic offers graduate students the opportunity to learn clinical functions under intense faculty supervision utilizing state of the art technology.

 Further, Dr. Paul serves as a liaison between the department and community of professional psychologists in southern Nevada.
-She works to oversee and develop diverse doctoral practicum training opportunities for students.
+She works to oversee and develop doctoral practicum training opportunities for students tailored to their interests and career goals.

 Clinical Interests and Professional Activities